 Food pairing - Usually associated with different wines recommended for various courses of a meal, the "art" of food pairing can encompass a variety of beverages such as non-alcoholic mocktail pairing for the purpose of finding unique combinations of textures and flavours that enhance each other.

-Gimlet - A cocktail served in a classic v-shaped or coupe glass ( see above) often pre-chilled and garnished with a slice of citrus or edible flowers.
+Gimlet - A cocktail served in a classic V-shaped or coupe glass (see coupe) often pre-chilled and garnished with a slice of citrus or edible flowers.

 Ice bucket - Containers used for holding ice to keep beverages chilled at parties and functions, ranging from one bottle to tubs of ice for bulk beverages.
 Most often used in bar areas, buffets or kitchens, typically made from stainless steel, plastic, glass or copper, which may provide insulation for lasting storage of ice.

 Mixology, Mixologists - The art of using a variety of ingredients to create new or classic mocktails and cocktails.
 A bit like a beverage chef, mixologists should be skilled at the craft of mixing cocktails and mocktails.